FZJ-INM1-BDA/siibra-python/README.md

 ![](images/siibra-python.jpeg)

-# siibra-python - Software interface for interacting with brain atlases
+# siibra-python - Python interface for interacting with brain atlases

-Authors: Big Data Analytics Group, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH
+*Authors: Big Data Analytics Group, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH*

 Copyright 2020-2021, Forschungszentrum Jülich GmbH

-**`siibra-python` is still at an experimental stage.
+** :warning: `siibra-python` is still at an experimental stage.
 The API of the library is not stable, and the software is not yet fully tested.
 You are welcome to install and test it, but be aware that you will likely encounter bugs.**